Spontaneous scalarization: Neutron star scalarization

-We have discussed spontaneous scalarization of \ns{s} so far, but other compact objects can also scalarize.
-The case of \bh{s} will be considered in Sec.~\ref{sec:bh_scalarization}, but as an additional nonvacuum example let us briefly discuss the case of boson stars (cf.~\textcite{Liebling:2012fv} for a review), which were also shown to scalarize~\cite{Whinnett:1999sc}.
-In such systems, one has a complex scalar field as a matter source for the boson star and an additional real scalar field responsible for scalarization similarly to the \DEF model.
-The dynamics of this process was examined by~\textcite{Alcubierre:2010ea} showing that nonlinear development of the scalar field is also observed in the absence of self-interactions in the complex scalar field. \textcite{Ruiz:2012jt} studied spontaneous and induced scalarization starting with initial data corresponding to stable boson stars in \gr.
+We have already discussed spontaneous scalarization of \ns{s}, but other compact objects can also scalarize.
+The case of \bh{s} is considered in Sec.~\ref{sec:bh_scalarization}, but as an additional nonvacuum example we now discuss the case of boson stars [cf.~\textcite{Liebling:2012fv} for a review], which were also shown to scalarize~\cite{Whinnett:1999sc}.
+In such systems, one has a complex scalar field as a matter source for the boson star and an additional real scalar field responsible for scalarization similar to the \DEF model.
+The dynamics of this process was examined by~\textcite{Alcubierre:2010ea} who showed that nonlinear development of the scalar field is observed in the absence of self-interactions in the complex scalar field. \textcite{Ruiz:2012jt} studied spontaneous and induced scalarization starting with initial data corresponding to stable boson stars in \gr.
 They showed that a strong emission of scalar radiation occurs during the scalarization process.

-\paragraph{Observational constraints from binary pulsars:} Up to date the binary pulsars set the best constraints on scalarized \ns{s} in the \DEF models~\cite{Kramer:2021jcw,Zhao:2022vig}.
-The reason for this lies in the remarkable accuracy of pulsar timing observations.
-One of the important observables is the shrinking of the orbit of close binary systems due to energy loss caused by \gw emission.
-In contrast to \gr, \DEF model has an additional scalar degree of freedom that leads to a new channel of energy loss.
+\paragraph{Observational constraints from binary pulsars:} To date binary pulsars have set the best constraints on scalarized \ns{s} in the \DEF models~\cite{Kramer:2021jcw,Zhao:2022vig}.
+This is because determining different characteristics of these systems through pulsar timing can be made extremely precise by accumulating yearslong observations.
+One of such important observables is the rate at which the binary's orbit decreases by energy loss through \gw emission.
+In contrast to \gr, the \DEF model has an additional scalar degree of freedom that leads to a new channel of energy loss.
 Thus, the shrinking of the orbit should happen faster.
-The flux of the scalar dipole radiation, that gives the dominant contribution, is given by~\cite{Damour:1992we},
+The energy flux of the scalar-dipole radiation that gives the dominant contribution is given by~\cite{Damour:1992we},

-where $A$ is a function depending on the properties of the binary, such as its total and reduced mass, and its eccentricity. $q_2$ and $q_1$ are the scalar charges of each binary component normalized with respect to its mass, $q=D/M$.
+where $A$ is a function depending on the properties of the binary, such as its total and reduced masses, and its eccentricity; $q_2$ and $q_1$ are the scalar charges of each binary component normalized with respect to their masses $q_{i} = D_{i}/M_{i}$ ($i = 1$ and $2$).